Learn about testing on real devices, getting feedback, and collaborating with stakeholders.

 Next, we need to facilitate a way for team members to express and document their feedback effectively.
 Designers often enjoy being very visual with their feedback, so with that in mind, it then makes sense to import the mockups into InVision Freehand.

-Here’s our InVision Freehand tutorial, in case you missed it.
+Here’s our Freehand tutorial, in case you missed it.

-Awesomely, we can actually launch a collaborative Freehand session directly from Studio, and this Freehand will contain all of the screens from our low-fidelity mockup.
+Awesomely, we can actually launch a collaborative Freehand session directly from Studio, and this Freehand will contain all of the screens from our low-fidelity wireframe.

-Click the Collaborate Live with Freehand icon, or use the ⌘⇧F shortcut.
+Click the Collaborate Live With Freehand icon — or hit ⌘⇧F — to launch a Freehand.

 - Complete the “Name” field (if needed)